 – Your baby gets whiny, fussy, easily frustrated, or has tantrums three to four hours after waking up.

-- Your baby often misses naps because you’re on-the-go, but when you are home s/he takes two good naps.
+– Your baby often misses naps because you’re ‘on-the-go’, but when you are home they take two good naps.

 Your child is ready to switch from two naps to one if:

-- When you put your baby down for a nap, s/he plays or fusses for at least 30 minutes before falling asleep.
-Then, s/he takes only a short nap.
+– When you put your baby down for a nap, they play or fuss for at least 30 minutes before falling asleep.
+Then, they only take a short nap.

 – Your baby can go for car rides early in the day without falling asleep.